shuozhixu/HEAM_2025/README.md

 If you use any files from this GitHub repository, please cite

-- Shuozhi Xu, Wu-Rong Jian, Irene J. Beyerlein, [Ideal simple shear strengths of two HfNbTaTi-based quinary refractory multi-principal element alloys](http://dx.doi.org/10.1063/5.0116898), APL Mater.
-10 (2022) 111107
+- Anshu Raj, Subah Mubassira, Shuozhi Xu, [Generalized stacking fault energies and local slip resistances in Al0.3CoCrFeNi: An atomistic study](https://doi.org/10.1007/s44210-025-00060-8), High Entropy Alloys Mater. (in press)